MG-997/DIGITAL_HEALTH_EXAM/README.md

 # DIGITAL_HEALTH-EXAM
-Exam on topic of interest in Global Public Health
+Exam on a topic of interest in Global Public Health